-Description A semi detached two storey three bedroom dwelling house.
-Accommodation Ground floor: Sunroom, hall, living room, dining room, kitchen, utility room, WC cloakroom and boiler room.
-First floor: Landing, three bedrooms and bathroom.
-Gross Internal Floor Area (m2) 154 Neighbourhood and Location The property is located in a well established private residential area to the west of Thurso town centre and all amenities.
-Surrounding properties are of a mixed residential style.
-Age c1900 and extended at a later date.
-Weather Dry, bright and breezy following a period of mixed weather.
+Description A five bedroom detached house with garage.
+Accommodation Ground floor: Entrance hall, inner hall, kitchen, living room, four bedrooms, bathroom, utility room, shower room and WC cloakroom.
+First floor: Landing, bedroom and shower room.
+Gross Internal Floor Area (m2) Approximately 191m 2 .
+Neighbourhood and Location The property is situated in the village of Halkirk where a good range of local facilities are available.
+All main amenities are available within easy commuting distance.
+Age Circa 1900 and extended in 1989.
+Weather Dry and breezy following a period of heavy snow.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
-There are two stone built stacks, externally pointed.
-Roofing including Roof Space Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+There are stone and block built chimney stacks, externally rendered.
+Roofing including Roof Space Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched and clad in slate work.
-Access to the roof space is via a ceiling hatch within a first floor bedroom.
-The roof is of a traditional timber framed design.
-The flat roof over the utility room projection appears to be clad in rubberoid material.
-The roof over the sun room is slate covered.
+The roof is pitched and clad in concrete tiles with tiled ridges.
+Access to the roof space is via a ceiling hatch within the bathroom.
+The roof is of a traditional timber frame design.
+There are eaves and ceiling hatch accesses to the unfinished roof space areas at first floor level.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods are of PVC manufacture.
+Rainwater fittings are of PVC manufacture.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction externally pointed and roughcast.
-The sun room appears to be of brickwork construction with facing stonework.
+The original section of the dwelling is of solid stonework construction, externally pointed.
+The later extension is of cavity block work construction, externally roughcast.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of a UPVC frame design equipped with double glazed sealed units.
-There are Velux units at the first floor landing and within the sun room.
-External Decorations There are no external finishes that require decoration.
+Windows are of a timber frame design equipped with double glazed sealed units.
+There are timber access doors to the front and rear of the property.
+External Decorations Visually inspected.
+There is a paintwork finish to external timber items.
 Conservatories and Porches There are no conservatories or porches.
 Communal Areas There are no communal areas.
+Garages and Permanent Outbuildings Visually inspected.
+There is a detached single sized garage.
+This is of stone and blockwork construction under a profile metal clad roof.